htil/webhri/README.md

 2. Place this at the top of your file before you begin —> #!/usr/bin/env python

-3. Import your basic stuf
+3. Import your basic stuff

     a.
 Import rospy #this is ROS Python API